robotpy/robotpy-wpilib/installer/installer.rst

+.. _robotpy_installer:

 RobotPy Installer
 =================

+.. note:: This is not the RobotPy installation guide, see :ref:`getting_started`
+          if you're looking for that!

 Most FRC robots are not placed on networks that have access to the internet, particularly at competition arenas.
 The RobotPy installer is designed for